DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 Typical services expected from the EAL are:

-*   Intel® DPDK Loading and Launching:
+*   DPDK Loading and Launching:
-    The Intel®  DPDK and its application are linked as a single application and must be loaded by some means.
+    The DPDK and its application are linked as a single application and must be loaded by some means.

 *   Core Affinity/Assignment Procedures:
     The EAL provides mechanisms for assigning execution units to specific cores as well as creating execution instances.